LeHaine/kt-ldtk-api/README.md

     // iterate over a layers tiles
     level.layer_Background.autoTiles.forEach {
-        // logic for handling the tile
+        // logic for handling the tile such as rendering it }
-    }

     level.layer_Entities.all_Mob.forEach { mob ->